Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/03-rtl_stream_kernel_integration/README.md

 <br/><br/>

-Please read [RTC_GEN RTL Kernel Creation](./doc/rtc_gen_tutorial.md) for more detailes of the RTL kernel *rtc_gen* and the step-by-step guideline to create this RTL kernel.
+Please read [RTC_GEN RTL Kernel Creation](./doc/rtc_gen_tutorial.md) for more details of the RTL kernel *rtc_gen* and the step-by-step guideline to create this RTL kernel.

 ## HLS C Kernel: alpha_mix (XO)